-- You have the right to inquire of the athletic director of your school as to the athletic opportunitites offered by the school.
+- You have the right to inquire of the athletic director of your school as to the athletic opportunities offered by the school.

 - You have the right to apply for athletic scholarships.

-- You have the right to receive equitable treatment and benefits in the provision of all of the following: Equipment and supplies, scheduling of games and practices, transportation and daily allowances, access to tutoring, coaching, locker rooms, practice and competitive facilities, medical and training facilities and services, publicity.
+- You have the right to receive equitable treatment and benefits in the provision of all of the following:

 - You have the right to have access to a gender equity coordinator to answer questions regarding gender equity laws.

 - You have the right to contact the State Department of Education and the California Interscholastic Federation to access information on gender equity laws.

 - You have the right to file a confidential discrimination complaint with the United States Office of Civil Rights or the State Department of Education in ou believe you have been discriminated against or if you believe you have received unequal treatment on the basis of your sex.

 - You have the right to pursue civil remedies if you have been discriminated against.